-It is our policy to operate worldwide in a safe, responsible manner that respects the environment and protects the safety and health of our employees, our customers and the communities where we operate.
-We are committed to conducting our business operations in an ethical manner with honesty and integrity.
-Our Board of Directors oversees our ESG compliance and initiatives through regular engagement with our management team.
-Our commitment goes beyond regulatory compliance and is an integral part of our corporate culture and our way of doing business.
-Below are some of our key ESG initiatives.
+At TTM, our mission is to deliver superior value, growth and profit by providing customers with market leading, differentiated solutions and an extraordinary customer experience.
+In line with our mission and corporate values, we aim to operate all of our sites around the globe in a safe and responsible manner that respects the environment and protects the safety and health of our employees, our customers and our communities.

+We are committed to conducting our business in an ethical manner in every culture and geography that we operate.
+Our corporate values emphasize integrity, clear communication, teamwork and performance excellence throughout our employee base.
+Our Board of Directors ultimately oversees our ESG compliance and initiatives through regular engagement with our senior management team.
+Our lasting commitment to Corporate Social Responsibility ("CSR") goes beyond regulatory compliance and is an integral part of our corporate culture and our way of doing business.
+We are committed to making our workforce inclusive, our business sustainable and friendly to the environment and our stakeholders engaged by maintaining strong environmental, social and governance practices.